onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ### 6.7 Adding Slack Integration

-In Shuffler's search field (top left), type **"Slack"**, click on it, and drag the Slack connector to the work area.
+In Shuffle's search field (top left), type **"Slack"**, click on it, and drag the Slack connector to the work area.

 ![image](https://github.com/user-attachments/assets/7b7a9165-fbb2-4cf7-a94b-171adc7e1ae6)<br>
 _Workflow expansion showing Slack integration for real-time security alert notifications._